bestwoody/tics-script/regression_test/README.md

 /tiflash/regression_test/daily.sh
 ```

-## Test tiflash on master branch
+## Test TiFlash on master branch

-If you want to test tiflash on master branch, please download the binary first:
+If you want to test TiFlash on master branch, please download the binary first:

 ```
 # make binary dir